 Every Spider.
 Every story.
 Every future.

-We equip Spiders to navigate change, act with purpose, and build careers that reflect their interests,
+We equip Spiders to navigate change, act with purpose, and build careers that reflect their interests, identities, and visions for the future.

 Here’s what sets us apart: